YoshiMitsu93/LSR-XML-Helper/README.md

   This is ideal when updating to newer LSR releases:
   simply load fresh XML files and re-apply all your saved edits automatically.

+- **Saved-edits summaries (exportable text)**
+  You can export a clear, readable **text summary** of your saved edits.
+  - Export a summary for **all XML files** with saved edits
+  - Or export a summary for **a single XML file**
+  - Includes `Pending` / `Committed` status grouping and key change details

+  This is useful for:
+  - Quickly reviewing what has been changed without opening XMLs
+  - Sharing a clean changelog with server owners or collaborators
+  - Keeping a record of edits before updates, restores, or resets

 - **Shared config packs (export & import)**
-  - You can export your saved edits into a single JSON “config pack”, which can include edits from one or many XML files.
+  - Export your saved edits into a single JSON “config pack”, covering one or many XML files
-  - Other users can import that pack and have those edits added into their own **LSR-Changes** logs as **pending changes**.
+  - Other users can import the pack and have the edits added as **pending changes**
-  - Imported edits are **merged with any existing saved edits**, instead of overwriting them, so their own custom changes are preserved.
+  - Imported edits are **merged**, not overwritten, preserving existing custom edits
-  - This removes the need to manually copy and paste XML segments when sharing configs.
+  - Removes the need to manually copy and paste XML sections

 - **Review saved edits menu**
   A dedicated menu lets you:
-  - View all saved edits for each XML file, with `Pending` / `Committed` status tags.
+  - View all saved edits for each XML file, with `Pending` / `Committed` status tags
-  - Apply all changes at once (with automatic backups).
+  - Apply all changes at once (with automatic backups)
+  - Apply or delete individual changes
-  - Apply a single change, delete one change, or clear all saved changes for a file.
+  - Clear all saved changes for a file
-  - Run a dry-run test that applies changes in memory only, without touching the XML on disk.
+  - Run a dry-run test that applies changes in memory only
-  - Save the XML, create a backup, and mark changes as committed.
+  - Save the XML, create a backup, and mark changes as committed

 - **Settings & Info screen**
   A separate screen where you can:
-  - See the current tool version, root XML folder, AppData config folder, and the `LSR-XML-Helper` helper root.
+  - View the current tool version, root XML folder, AppData config folder, and helper root
-  - Open the main XML folder, `XML-Edits`, `BackupXMLs`, and `Shared-Configs` folders with one keypress.
+  - Open the main XML folder, `XML-Edits`, `BackupXMLs`, and `Shared-Configs` folders instantly
-  - Toggle **automatic update checks** on or off.
+  - Toggle **automatic update checks**
-  - Toggle **auto-use last XML folder** so the tool can reopen the last location automatically.
+  - Toggle **auto-use last XML folder**

 ---